The name of the Association shall be: SWEDISH ASSOCIATION OF REGULATED QUALITY ASSURANCE, abbreviated as SARQA.

 The Chairman, the Treasurer and the immediate past-Chairman are independently authorized to sign for the Association with full financial responsibility and authority for all bank accounts held in the Association’s name.

-Other board members will be elected for a period of two years, may be re-elected for one additional period and shall then leave all positions for one year before being available for re-election.
+Other board members will be elected for a period of two years and may be re-elected for one additional two-year period.
+After this period, at least one year must pass before a person can be re-elected to any of the above-mentioned positions.

 The Board shall execute the program approved during the AGM and propose a program for the next year in order to preserve continuity.